Quantum Algorithm for Simulating Molecular Vibrational Excitations: Theory

-A vibronic transition involves simultaneous changes in the electronic and vibrational states of a molecule.
-The Franck-Condon (FC) approximation \cite{sharp1964franck, Barone_2009} states that the probability of a vibronic transition is determined by FC factors, which are proportional to the square of the overlap between the vibrational wave functions of the initial and final states.
-The FC factors can be also written in terms of the Doktorov operator \cite{Doktorov_1977} $\hat{U}_{\text{Dok}}$ as \cite{huh2015boson}: \beq F(\bm{m},\bm{n}) = \left | \bra{\bm{m}}\hat{U}_{\text{Dok}}\ket{\bm{n}} \right | ^ 2. \eeq Here $\ket{\bm{n}}=\ket{n_1, n_2,\ldots, n_M}$ is the state denoting the number $n_i$ of vibrational quanta in the $i^\text{th}$ normal mode of the ground electronic state and $\ket{\bm{m}}=\ket{m_1, m_2,\ldots, m_M}$ is the corresponding one for the excited state.
-The core of this formula is that the final vibronic state of the $M$ modes can be written in terms of the initial state and the Doktorov operator.
-The FC factor just determines the probability of observing an excitation to the state $\ket{\bm{m}}$.
+The squeezing and displacement operators are related to the changes in the vibrational frequency and the equilibrium distance of the molecule during the transition, respectively.
+Similarly, the rotation operators correspond to the rotation of the normal modes of the initial electronic state in the normal mode basis of the final state.
 In this framework, the relation between the normal coordinates of the initial and final states and the corresponding transformation of the bosonic operators for the vibronic transition are contained in $\hat{U}_{\text{Dok}}$.
-The states $\ket{\bm{n}}$ and $\ket{\bm{m}}$ only contain information about the number of vibrational quanta in the initial and final states.
-For any given molecule, $\hat{U}_{\text{Dok}}$ can be obtained from the normal modes and vibrational frequencies of the initial and final states.
+The states $\ket{\bm{n}}$ and $\ket{\bm{m}}$ only contain information about the number of vibrational quanta in the initial and final states, while the FC factor determines the probability of observing an excitation to the state $\ket{\bm{m}}$ starting from the state $\ket{\bm{n}}$.
+For any given molecule, $\hat{U}_{\text{Dok}}$ can be obtained from the vibrational normal modes and frequencies and the equilibrium geometries of the initial and final electronic states.
+The vibronic transition of a diatomic molecule, represented by a single-mode harmonic oscillator, is shown in Fig.\ref{fig:algorithm}(a) in terms of a Doktorov transformation.

-\subsection{Gaussian Boson Sampling}
+\subsection{Gaussian boson sampling}

-Gaussian Boson Sampling (GBS) is a platform for photonic quantum computation where a Gaussian state is prepared and subsequently measured in the photon-number basis.
-Gaussian states are defined as states whose Wigner function is a Gaussian distribution.
-Similarly, Gaussian transformations are those that map Gaussian states to other Gaussian states.
-Importantly, Gaussian states have the property that they can be uniquely described in terms of a $2M\times 2M$ covariance matrix $V$ and a complex vector of means $\bm{\alpha}$~\cite{picinbono1996second}.
+Gaussian Boson Sampling (GBS) is a platform for photonic quantum computation.
+A GBS device consists of a multimode linear-optical framework in which squeezed light is injected into each mode, passed through a linear-optical circuit and finally measured at the output.
+The device can be set up based on the parameters of the Doktorov operator for a given molecule according to the scheme presented in Fig.\ref{fig:algorithm}(b).
+This device can be programmed to compute FC profiles by exploiting the equivalence between photons in optical modes and vibrational quanta in the normal modes of the molecule~\cite{huh2015boson}.
+This correspondence also allows programming a GBS device to simulate the distribution of vibrational quanta during a vibronic transition in order to determine the excitation of specific vibrational modes of the final electronic state.